-- 1. Start the engine; warm it up for 2~3 minutes, and then stop the engine. - 2.
+- 1. Start the engine, warm it up for 2~3 minutes, and then stop the engine. - 2.
 Place an oil pan under the engine to collect the used oil, and then remove the engine oil dipstick. - 3.
-Remove the engine oil drain, bolt (1) to drain the oil from the crankcase.
+Remove the engine oil drain bolt 1 to drain the oil from the crankcase

-OIL FILTER REPLACEMENT
+Oil filter replacement

-- 1. Use wrench to unscrew 3 bolts (1) as right picture shows.
-Then remove cover (2) of oil filter and remove oil filter (3). - 2.
-Install new oil filter on it.
+1. Use wrench to unscrew 3 pcs of bolts 1 as right picture shows.

+Then remove cover 2 of oil filter and remove oil filter 3.

+2. Install new oil filter on it.

-Attention: Confirm the O- ring (4) is good and then install it into groove of crankcase correctively. - 3.
-Install new oil filter (3), and use wrench to tighten the 3 bolts (1) on cover (2) by specified torque.
+Attention: Confirm if O-ring 4 is good and then install it into groove of crankcase correctively.

+- 3. Install new oil filter 3, and use wrench to tighten 3 pcs of bolts - 1 on cover 2by specified torque.